 By dotData Staff

 Augmented analytics promises to bring BI to a much larger audience of business users.
 Early implementations could prove useful in answering simple questions, like how much inventory an organization should plan to stock.
-A higher level of data literacy skills is still required for more complex types of analysis, however.
+However, a higher level of data literacy skills is still required for more complex types of analysis.

 For example, when Gartner invited vendors to apply their augmented analytics tools against a sample data set at a BI Bake Off in 2016, only one — Salesforce Einstein — allowed business users to accurately identify the root driver.
-In this case, the tools were presented with a data set relating to college students to see what factors lead to higher long-term earnings.
-Most of the tools simply reinforced the inaccurate bias that earnings were correlated with Ivy League colleges, when the main driver was parents’ income.
+In this example, the tools were presented with a data set relating to college students to determine what factors lead to higher long-term earnings.
+Most of the tools simply reinforced the inaccurate bias that earnings were correlated with Ivy League colleges, with the main driver as parents’ income.

-Augmented analytics greatly reduces the need for data literacy in order to extract insights, but does not obviate the need for learning how analytics can be misleading.
+Augmented analytics greatly reduces the need for data literacy in order to extract insights.
+It does not obviate the need for learning how analytics can be misleading.

-Click here to read the full article in TechTarget, which features Ryohei Fujimaki, dotData CEO and founder.
+Read the full article “Why Data Literacy Skills Still Matter with Augmented Analytics” on TechTarget, which features Ryohei Fujimaki, dotData CEO and founder.